 PharmGKB has a wide variety of information on drugs, including their chemistry, how they interact with different biological pathways to produce a desired medical effect, and how this effect may be changed by specific gene mutations.
 Studying how mutations in a person's genes can make a drug more or less effective is part of a medical field called pharmacogenomics.
-This information may be of interest if you, or someone you know, has been prescribed a medication or if you are just curious about what drugs are available for different medical conditions and how they work.
+This information might be of interest to you if you, or someone you know, have been prescribed a medication, or if you are curious about drug availability and effectiveness for different medical conditions.
 You can explore many resources on the PharmGKB website.
 Here we will walk through using this knowledge base to look up a drug of interest and learn how mutations in certain genes can cause people to have different responses to a drug.
 You can find additional resources and tutorials for learning more about using PharmGKB at the end of this tutorial.

 How can I look up a drug and find out more information on it?Here we will show you how to look up a drug to learn more about it.
 For the purpose of simplifying the directions, we will use the drug clopidogrel as the example in this tutorial.

 - Go the PharmGKB website, http://www.pharmgkb.org, shown in Figure 1 below.
 (Note: This link will open a new window so you may more easily follow the steps.)

 - To see all of the drugs on the website with genetic information, under "PGx Research" on the bottom right click on